-Loop: Music App Landing page
+Loop: Music App Landing Page

 Board for freelance & contract work

-Meet my new shot!
-This is the Hero section for Loop - a music streaming application, bringing the right music for every mood.
+This is the next shot from my landing design for Loop - a music streaming application, bringing the right music for every mood.

 What do you think?
 Please let me know in the comments section! 🙌